 Hillary Lauren is an Interpretive Content Developer at Woodland Park Zoo, where she researches animals, designs exhibits, and creates content for signs and guest materials.
 Hillary has a somewhat eclectic career background: designing and evaluating educational games, science education materials, freelance science writing, graphic design, and illustration.
 Her formal education is in biology and ecology -- she has earned a bachelor’s from Seattle University and a master’s from the University of Illinois at Urbana-Champaign.

-Associate Director of Science Communication, UW College of the Environment
+Strategic Communications Manager, UW College of the Environment

 Creator, Producer, and Host of The Fab Lab With Crazy Aunt Lindsey